LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-11-28-constant-curvature-VAEs.md

 ---

-In this post, I’ll go through Constant Curvature VAEs and Mixed Curvature VAEs for data image classification and molecular property prediction.
+In this post, I’ll go through Constant Curvature VAEs (traditional, hyperspherical, and hyperbolic) for image data classification and molecular property prediction.

 ---